-• as a beginning farmer having owned and operated a farm for less than 6 years or as someone who intends to start a farm business in the near future, you must demonstrate that your farm business will have, or has, annual gross farm sales of \$10,000 or more.
+• you are a beginning farmer (an individual who intends to establish a farm business, or who has owned and operated a farm business for less than six years, and in either case, you must demonstrate that your farm business will have, or has, annual gross farm sales of \$10,000 or more).

-Note: If you intend to establish a farm business you must provide to the CFBAS office, proof of ownership, or control of, productive agricultural assets to generate farm income.
-You must also provide a farm budgetary forecast including projected income and expenses for the current or next year.
+Note: For individuals who intend to establish a farm business, you must provide to the CFBAS office, proof of ownership or control of (owns/rents/leases) productive agricultural assets to generate farm income, and a farm budgetary forecast including projected income and expenses for the current year or next year.